johanngerell/jg/doc/jgmock_evolution_slides.md

 <!-- slide -->

-it would be great if the mock function and its auxiliary data structure were generated automatically for us if we just wrote something like
+wouldn't it be great if the mock function and its auxiliary data structure were generated automatically for us if we just wrote something like

 ```c++ {.line-numbers}
 MOCK(bool, is_valid_config, const std::string&);